facelessuser/SublimeRandomCrap/docs/plugins/grephere.md

     }
 ```

 Keep in mind that on windows, passing quoted paths to some applications in Python can turn out poorly (it all depends on the application receiving the paths).
-For example, I use [grepWin](http://stefanstools.sourceforge.net/grepWin.html) on windowns, and passing quoted paths to it via Python just doesn't work well due to the way it parses its command line arguments.
-So in this case, using a batch file is probably preferrable as shown below:
+For example, I use [grepWin](http://stefanstools.sourceforge.net/grepWin.html) on windows, and passing quoted paths to it via Python just doesn't work well due to the way it parses its command line arguments.
+So in this case, using a batch file is probably preferable as shown below:

 Batch file: